cj667113/ONA/README.md

 Use the Public IP Address of the Compute Node in the redirect URL.

 There is a bug in the OCI Console that will prevent you from creating the Confidential Application with "Allow non-HTTPS URLs".
-You may need to leave that box unchecked and readd it after creation of the Confidential Application.
+You may need to leave that box unchecked and re-add it after creation of the Confidential Application.

 ![alt text](images/CA-PAGE-2.png "Page 2")